chaun14/comet-buster/Readme.md

 ## Features:

 - Working game base without too much segfaults
-- Sounds
+- Sounds (Can only play one sound at a time which is kinda sad)
 - Startup / Gameover title messages
-- High Score save
+- High Score save (add to leaderboard if name doesn't exitst, otherwise update only if new score is higher than previous high score)
 - Nice health hearts

 ## Installation

 - Please use a real os such as linux to avoid problems :/
-- Make sure you have all required depedencies such as `make gcc libsdl1.2-dev libsdl-mixer1.2-dev libsdl-ttf2.0-dev` ¯\\_(ツ)\_/¯
+- Make sure you have all required depedencies such as `make gcc libsdl1.2-dev libsdl-mixer1.2-dev libsdl-ttf2.0-dev` ¯\\\_(ツ)\_/¯
 - Run `sh start.sh` ʘ_ʘ
 - Enjoy :)

 ## Screenshot

 ![](https://github.com/chaun14/comet-buster/blob/master/images/image.png?raw=true)

 BTW if you're using this repo to avoid working on the project that's not a clever idea, always do by yourself otherwise you won't understand ;)